by Frank Thomas Smith

 “Yes, thank you.”

 I replaced the receiver and walked quickly and painlessly into the bathroom.
-It was my old, (that is original) forty-two year old face watching me from the mirror with what looked like bemusement.
+My old, original forty-two year old face watched me from the mirror with what looked like bemusement.
 “No, Mireya,” I said to the other face in the mirror behind mine, “it’s not time.
-We’ll have to wait.
-But what’s a few years, (decades even) compared to evermore?”
+But what’s a few years, decades even, compared to evermore?”